Trustworthy AI Must Account for Interactions: Alternative Views

 \section{Alternative Views}

-While we take the position that Trustworthy AI must account for intersectionality, there are alternative positions that could be considered.
-Primary among them is that intersectional TAI may detract from the utility of AI systems.
+While we take the position that Trustworthy AI must account for interactions, there are alternative positions that could be considered.
+Primary among them is that TAI improvements may detract from the utility of AI systems.
 Utility is ultimately the most important aspect of a model -- no amount of debiasing or robustness will make a model with poor accuracy useful.
-It is well-known that many of the technical solutions we discussed in \cref{sec:apsects} to improve TAI aspects have a detrimental effect on model accuracy: fairness interventions balance accuracy across groups at the cost of lower accuracy overall \cite{menon2018fairnesscost}; adversarial training seems to inevitably decrease performance on unperturbed samples \cite{madry2018towards}; and DPSGD often degrades accuracy \cite{dormann2021notallnoise, kurakin2022toward}.
+It is well known that many of the technical solutions we discussed in \Cref{sec:apsects} to improve TAI aspects have a detrimental effect on model accuracy.
 This contrary position may claim that improving \emph{any} TAI aspect is not worthwhile if it comes at the cost of diminished accuracy, let alone improving \emph{several} simultaneously with compounded effects.
 However, a model's utility remains theoretical until it is deployed, which requires adherence to laws and regulations on fairness, data privacy, and more.
-Without intersectional TAI, even the most accurate models may never reach real-world application.
+Without holistic TAI, even the most accurate models may never reach real-world application.

-It could also be argued that the trade-offs between some TAI aspects are fundamental, and therefore trying to simultaneously improve them is impossible.
-For instance, we mentioned in \cref{sec:FP} that fairness and privacy seem to intrinsically be in tension -- improving or evaluating fairness typically requires collecting and using private information.
-Our position is not that factors in tension must simultaneously be improved, since we acknowledge this may border on impossibility in some cases.
-Instead, we advocate for deliberate prioritization of aspects through interdisciplinary consultation of stakeholders and awareness of context.
+\looseness=-1 It could also be argued that the trade-offs between some TAI aspects are fundamental, and therefore trying to simultaneously improve them is impossible.
+For instance, we mentioned in \Cref{sec:FP} that fairness and privacy seem to be intrinsically in tension -- improving or evaluating fairness typically requires collecting and using private information.
+Acknowledging these fundamental tensions, we advocate for deliberate prioritization of aspects through interdisciplinary consultation of stakeholders.
 We urge consideration of the possible interactions between many aspects at once, and the management of interaction risks according to their potential severity.

-Finally, one might argue that integrating many TAI aspects at once is simply infeasible and unrealistic.
-Given the unpredictability of negative interactions and challenges implicit in optimizing for many objectives simultaneously, intersectional TAI may seem like too daunting of a task.
-However, AI's increasing importance throughout society behooves us to synthesize the many societal values represented by TAI.
-The practical guidance we offered in \cref{sec:position} constitutes a pragmatic approach towards breaking down the challenges of TAI, not by optimizing all objectives simultaneously, but by prioritizing them, evaluating risks, and monitoring for unexpected interactions.